Dmumladz3/Epam-course-module1/modules/BigData/Homework.md

 Find top 5 spam words are not contained in ham messages (use [smsData.txt](smsData.txt)).
 Implement your solution via one of approaches (RDD/DataFrames/SparkSQL).
 Java or Scala as you wish.

-+10 bonus points if it will be executed via Apache Zeppelin.